 Linklaters’ global industrials team supports our clients wherever they do business, including Asia, Russia and South America.
-The firm’s combined excellence across the M&A corporate, finance and commercial practice areas, including tax, projects and banking is distinctive.
+The firm’s combined excellence across the M&A corporate, litigation & arbitration, finance and commercial practice areas, including tax, projects and banking is distinctive.
 Combined with an outstanding record of advising the world's leading industrial companies makes it a trusted adviser to many of the sector’s biggest companies.

 Expert in their area of law, our sector specialists have particular insight and understanding of the multiple business segments that make up the industrials sector at Linklaters.
 Their commercial understanding and industry awareness bring another dimension to the legal advice they give, one that is highly valued by clients.